 The Metropolitan Transportation Plan will incorporate the goals and direction provided by South Dakota's SHSP.
 Pursuant to FHWA's Highway Safety Improvement Plan (HSIP) guidelines, state departments of transportation are required to develop a statewide plan that establishes goals, objectives, and key areas of emphasis for highway safety.
-South Dakota's most recent SHSP, published in 2014, identifies various strategies and options aimed at reducing the fatal and serious injury crash rate by 15 percent by 2020.
-The SHSP is guided by the safety vision statement Every Life Counts: Partnering to Save Lives and delineated key strategies to accomplish the 15 percent reduction and reach the safety vision mentioned above:
+South Dakota's most recent SHSP was published in 2019 and identifies various strategies and options aimed at reducing fatal injuries to an annual average of 100 or less and serious injury crashes to an annual average of 400 or less by the year 2024.
+It should be noted that the crash data presented in this MTP fall under the time frame of the 2014 SHSP.
+The SHSP is guided by the safety vision statement "Eliminate ALL deaths and life-changing injuries on South Dakota roads so everyone arrives home safely" and delineated key emphasis and strategy areas to accomplish the fatal and serious injury crash reduction goals and reach the safety vision mentioned above: